 Bones is a Third.Necessary corollary to the above; given the Season 6 finale.

-Booth is actually Angel.The Shansu eventually came true, he became human and adopted the identity of Seeley Booth.
+Booth is Angel.The Shansu eventually came true, he became human and adopted the identity of Seeley Booth.
+He has a lot of experience solving mysteries.

-Brennan's niece is a Werewolf.Well, it's true in the book series now, at any rate.
+Brennan's niece is a Werewolf.It's true in the book series now, at any rate.

 Micah, the security guard who appears in "The Doctor in the Photo", is Brennan's hallucination.